Harry Thompson (lawyer)

-William Henry Thompson (1885–1947) was an English radical lawyer closely involved with trade unions, who founded Thompsons Solicitors.
+William Henry Thompson (1885–1947) was an English lawyer closely involved with trade unions, who founded Thompsons Solicitors.
 From the 1920s he was associated with the Communist Party of Great Britain (CPGB).
 He was married to Joan Beauchamp, a prominent suffragette.

 Early life

 He was the son of William Henry Thompson (c.1830–1904), a warehouse owner who ran a wholesale grocery business in Preston, Lancashire and Methodist, and his wife Martha née Thompson (died 1920); he was the younger son in a family of five girls and four boys.
 His maternal grandfather John Thompson was a Cumbrian, who prospered in Preston and was also a radical.
 His sister Constance Sumner Thompson was a schoolmistress and mother of A. J. P. Taylor.
 According to Taylor, Harry was the brightest child in a family of six, but a "clever-clogs".
 Margaret Cole described him as "a tall handsome athletic fellow, excelling in all games".

 Harry Thompson was educated at Preston Grammar School.
 He was then articled in 1902 to William Bramwell & Co., Preston solicitors, through the support of Percy Taylor, Constance's husband and a close friend of George Lansbury.
 He was there for five years, and qualified as a solicitor in 1909.
 He set up on his own at Longton, Staffordshire.
 Coming into contact there with John Ward, Thompson from an early point had trade union work and close links.